johnrearden/pa-data-driven-design/README.md

 \* Propjet is more commonly referred to as "turboprop"
 \*\* Multiple Engines is most likely refering to no more than two (twin) engines.

+Although the term 'Features' rather refer to shape/form/proportions, e.g. Wing Span and the term 'Attributes' to characteristics/qualities, e.g Vmax, we have, for sake of simplicity, chosen to not make this distinction but to use the term 'Feature' everywhere.
+Furthermore the term Parameter have also been dropped for the term 'Feature'.

 Note that we can glean valuable insight on how the features are distributed already when retrieving the data on the Kaggle website